MuhammadShohagIslam/JavaScript-BackPack/Javascript-backpack/javascript-backpack.md

 # Top 15 JavaScript Question

+### What is JavaScript?
+<p>JavaScript is an interpreted language and also capabilities object oriented features.
+This is the programming language for web</p>

 ### How Does Browser Runs JavaScript?

 <p>JavaScript is an interpreted language, which means before sending code to the browser we do not need to compile javascript source code. it takes to code and runs it.
 Every Browser uses a javascript engine, but they have their own javascript engine. such as the modern javascript engine name V8.
 Through which google chromo browser run javascript</p>